Office Hours Spring 2019: By appointment: Use WASE to schedule.

 Periods: 19th-21st century Languages: Hebrew, Arabic, Anglophone

-Research Interests: Comparative literature, cultural studies, and intellectual history.
-Comparative Literature: Literary multilingualism, translation, and language politics; world literature and problems of comparison; comparative non-Western modernities and the politics of "revival"; East-West literary relations; temporality.
+Research Interests: I work in and between comparative literature, cultural studies, critical theory, and intellectual history.
+Research interests in comparative literature: Literary multilingualism, translation, and language politics; world literature and problems of comparison; comparative non-Western modernities and the politics of "revival"; East-West literary relations; temporality.
 History: Modern Middle Eastern Jewish history, intellectual and cultural history of Arab Jews; history of the Haksalah and global Jewish modernity.

 B.A., Columbia University (Middle Eastern and Asian Languages and Cultures); M.A.
 Columbia University (International Affairs); Ph.D., U.C.
 Berkeley (Comparative Literature); Junior Fellow, Harvard Society of Fellows.

 Poetic Trespass: Writing between Hebrew and Arabic in Israel/Palestine (Princeton UP, 2014): http://press.princeton.edu/titles/10389.html

 The Jewish Nahda: An Arab-Jewish Intellectual History (provisional title).
 Under contract with Stanford UP.
 Expected 2019.

 "Jewish Literature/ World Literature: Between the Local and the Transnational" (co-authored with Allison Schachter), PMLA 130:1 (January 2015), 92–109.
 Access here.